 Quite a few organizations are dedicated to saving Bengal tigers, including the World Wildlife Fund and Save the Tigers.
-Reforestation will help give tigers more access to prey animals, reducing the chances of tiger/human conflicts.
-Anti-poaching patrols can also prevent Bengal tigers from winding up in a bottle on a pharmacy shelf in Beijing.
+Reforestation will help give tigers more access to prey animals, reducing the chances of human tiger conflict to increase tiger populations for tiger conservation.

 See Related: Ways to Save Animals Facing Extinction